 Like Ben, Rachel is an activist.
 She is the founder and director of the militant animal rights group, Free the Scabies.
 She is widely sought after for her inspirational lectures on topics such as "Desperation: An Underrated Tool in Dating" and "Eat Me: You Bring the Spoon."

 Rachel wishes to extend her love and gratitude to anyone who will have sex with her.

 Not much is known about Trixie's early life, and frankly she prefers it that way.
-Although she has enjoyed a multifaceted career as a gorgeous blonde, a really gorgeous blonde, and a somewhat unbelievably gorgeous blonde, Trixie has never allowed the complexity and depth of her character to come between her and her many admirers.
+Although she has enjoyed a multifaceted career as a gorgeous Caucasian-American, a really gorgeous African-American, and a somewhat unbelievably gorgeous Asian-American, Trixie has never allowed the complexity and depth of her character or her racial reassignment surgery come between her and her many admirers.

 During her rare moments of leisure, Trixie can be found at Tiffany and Bergdorf's in the company of handsome (and generous) gentlemen.
 She has never married, and is addressed simply as "Trixie".
 As she has reminded her less glamourous Kinsey colleagues, great ladies of the stage and screen (Beyonce, Madonna, Lassie) find surnames superfluous.

 Born on a mountaintop in Tennessee and hitting every rock on the way down, Trampolina fell into show business by accident.
 Well, by an accident.